-These consolidated interim financial statements are presented in Canadian dollars, which is the parent Company's functional currency.
+These consolidated financial statements are presented in Canadian dollars, which is the parent Company's functional currency.
 The functional currency of the Company's subsidiary is the United States dollar ("USD").
 The accounts of the subsidiary have been translated to the Canadian dollar in accordance with Note 3(b).

-Notes to the Consolidated Interim Financial Statements For the nine-month period ended April 30, 2017 (Expressed in Canadian dollars, unless specifically indicated otherwise)
+Notes to the Consolidated Financial Statements For years ended July 31, 2017 and 2016 (Expressed in Canadian dollars, unless specifically indicated otherwise)